Cost Update

 How Much Does Kitchen Renovation Cost in San Antonio?

-On the lower end, around $12,500 USD, you are looking at a cosmetic facelift.
-This usually involves painting existing cabinets, swapping out hardware, installing a new sink, and perhaps upgrading to a lower-tier granite.
-It’s a great way to prep a house for sale in neighborhoods like Great Northwest or North Central without over-improving for the area.
+On the lower end, around $10,100, you are looking at a "refresh."
+This usually involves painting existing cabinets, upgrading the hardware, installing a new sink, and perhaps a DIY-friendly tile backsplash.
+It’s a great way to boost equity without a massive loan.

 How to Save Money on Kitchen Renovation